 Not that long ago, QuickBooks, Sage, and Dynamics GP were undisputed accounting software leaders for small and midsized businesses.
 As businesses faced stronger competition and their customers expected faster turn times and more customization, the need for ERP software became apparent.

-Stand-alone accounting software can take care of the standard accounting functions, banking and limited reporting.
-However, the standard accounting packages that small and midsize businesses have used for years, lack the ability to forecast what’s in store for tomorrow.
+Stand-alone accounting software can take care of the standard accounting functions, banking, and limited reporting.
+However, the standard accounting packages that small and midsize businesses have used for years, cannot forecast what’s in store for tomorrow.

-On the other hand, the accounting and financial management features and capabilities that are inherent in ERP solutions deliver a single source of real-time and fully integrated information across different departments for better decision making.
-Real-time visibility across the enterprise provides insight into purchasing, production, and inventory movement and warehouse management.
+The accounting and financial management features and capabilities that are inherent in ERP solutions deliver a single source of real-time and fully integrated information across different departments for better decision-making.
+Real-time visibility across the enterprise provides insight into purchasing, production, inventory movement and warehouse management.